 His 179-game tenure with the Storm ended following their 2016 grand final defeat as he joined the Gold Coast Titans, who immediately installed Proctor as co-captain.
 But Proctor was stripped of that role and ruled out of World Cup contention after he and Jesse Bromwich were involved in an off-field incident in Canberra after the Kiwis’ 2017 Anzac Test loss.

 Proctor regained his place in the New Zealand team for their 2018 post-season schedule, racking up the fourth win of his career over Australia and appearing in all three Tests in England.
 After featuring in the Māori All Stars’ inaugural fixture against the Indigenous All Stars during the 2019 pre-season, injury kept Proctor out of the Kiwis’ mid-season Test against Tonga.
-But the veteran of 240 NRL games returned for the World Cup Nines and earned a recall for the second-Test win over Great Britain in Christchurch at the end of the year.
+But the veteran returned for the World Cup Nines and earned a recall for the second-Test win over Great Britain in Christchurch at the end of the year.